valtech-ch/saas-aem-module/README.md

 can be used described on the AEM
 documentation: https://experienceleague.adobe.com/docs/experience-manager-cloud-service/overview/seo-and-url-management.html?lang=en#building-an-xml-sitemap-on-aem

-Metadata such as a title, description, publication date, taxonomy and more can be scrapped from the HTML or Sitemaps in order to allow the usage of advanced features such as facetting, filtering or customized sorting.
+Metadata such as a title, description, publication date, taxonomy and more can be scrpped from the HTML or Sitemaps in order to allow the usage of advanced features such as Facets, Filters or customized sorting.

 # Features